 If we get a major correction in stock prices and/or long-term interest rates continue to rise, investors should expect new Federal Reserve Chair Janet Yellen to come to the rescue.
 As staggeringly large as the Fed's stimulus has been, we don't think the world has seen anything yet.

 3.)
 Bullion Coin Premiums Remain Elevated

 Demand for bullion coins drove premiums higher in 2013.
-Higher metals spot prices could take some of the pressure off by enticing more holders of coins, bars, and rounds to sell.
+Higher metal spot prices could take some of the pressure off by enticing more holders of coins, bars, and rounds to sell.
 But likely not enough.
-During the last big run up in prices, far more investors were buying physical bullion than were selling.3) Bullion Coin Premiums Remain Elevated
+During the last big run-up in prices, far more investors were buying physical bullion than were selling.3) Bullion Coin Premiums Remain Elevated

 The tide of people uncomfortable with fiat currency and paper assets continues to swell, driving worldwide physical demand higher -- regardless of what is happening with spot prices.
 Precious metals refiners and mints – particularly unreliable government mints -- remain ill-equipped to handle the sort of demand we are now seeing.

 Investors should expect under-supplied bullion products such as Silver American Eagles to continue commanding elevated premiums over paper (spot) prices.
 Low-priced silver bars and rounds will attract more investor dollars.

 - Wednesday, Jan.
 8th – FOMC Minutes.
 Investors will get a look at the minutes of the December meeting.
 We'll hear more about the decision to “taper.”
 The minutes will not address the recent jump in yield for the 10-year note and what that means for the prospects of more tapering.